hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Without a question, pay but at the door,
 >
-> They will admit you, tho' ne'er seen before.
+> They will admit you, though never seen before.
 >
 > They're not concerned when they've your money got,
 >
 > How you can dance, or if you dance or not
 >
-> A stranger at these balls might be surpris'd,
+> A stranger at these balls might be surprised,
 >
-> To find them only common hops disguis'd.
+> To find them only common hops disguised.

 ### Characteristic balls